PennyLaneAI/pennylane/doc/tutorials/notebooks.rst

 2. **Squeezing kernel** (:download:`CV2_squeezing_kernel.ipynb <../../examples/CV2_squeezing_kernel.ipynb>`/|CV2|)

    Kernel methods in machine learning allow us to efficiently perform computations in an intractably large Hilbert space.
-By leveraging PennyLane, we can use a quantum device to estimate inner products of quantum states to compute a classically intractable kernel.
+By leveraging PennyLane, we can use a quantum device to estimate inner products of quantum states to compute a quantum kernel.
 In this notebook, we implement a squeezing feature map together with an implicit linear classifier :cite:`schuld2018quantum`.

 3. **Quantum neural networks** (:download:`CV3_quantum-neural-net.ipynb <../../examples/CV3_quantum-neural-net.ipynb>`/|CV3|)